khalid32/How-well-do-you-know-nodeJS/Node_Is_Not_JavaScript.md

 Node has a build-in REPL module, which is what it uses to give us the default REPL mode, but we can use this module to create REPL sessions, we just require it and invoke the start function.

 ## Global Object, Process, and Buffer
+> You're not a node expert unless you recognize and know how to use everything you see in the global list of objects in REPL mode.

 Two of the most important things that are available on the `global object` in a normal process are the `process object` and `buffer object`.
-The node process object provides a bridge between a Node application and its running environment.
+The node process object provides a bridge between a `Node application` and `its running environment`.
 It has many useful properties.
 ```bash
 node -p "process" | less
 ```